 - Have several children assist you in handing out the children's leaflet for chapter 2.
-Have all the children look at the cover to recall the story and then open their leaflet to the activity pages. - Provide cravons or markers and invite them to color the hearts next to their favorite things.
+Have all the children look at the cover to recall the story and then open their leaflet to the Activity Pages. - Ask the children to share one of their own favorite things.
+Provide crayons or markers and have them color the heart next to their favorite things.
 Call upon each of the children by name and have them share their favorite things with the group.
-This sharing will help the children come to know each other better. - Be sure to write the name of each of the children and the date on the back of their work.
+This sharing will help the children come to know each other better. - Be sure to write their names and date on the back of their work.